We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - keeping fingernails short to prevent scratching from breaking the skin

-There are several medications that doctors can prescribe to treat the symptoms of eczema, including:
+Doctors can prescribe several medications to treat the symptoms of eczema, including:

-- Topical corticosteroid creams and ointments: These are a type of anti-inflammatory medication and should relieve the main symptoms of eczema, such as skin inflammation and itchiness.
-They are applied directly to the skin.
-If you want to buy topical corticosteroid creams and ointments, then there is an excellent selection online with thousands of customer reviews.
+- Topical corticosteroid creams and ointments: These are anti-inflammatory medications and should relieve the main symptoms of eczema, such as inflammation and itchiness.
+People can apply them directly to the skin.
+A range of topical corticosteroid creams and ointments are available online.
+Some people may benefit from prescription-strength medications, however.

-- Antibiotics: These are prescribed if eczema occurs alongside a bacterial skin infection.
+- Antibiotics: Doctors prescribe antibiotics if eczema occurs alongside a bacterial skin infection.

-- Antiviral and antifungal medications: These can treat fungal and viral infections that occur.
+- Antiviral and antifungal medications: These can treat fungal and viral infections.

-- Antihistamines: These reduce the risk of nighttime scratching as they can cause drowsiness.
+- Antihistamines: These can reduce the risk of nighttime scratching, as they tend to cause drowsiness.

-- Topical calcineurin inhibitors: This is a type of drug that suppresses the activities of the immune system.
-It decreases inflammation and helps prevent flare-ups.
+- Topical calcineurin inhibitors: This drug suppresses the activities of the immune system.
+It decreases inflammation and helps prevent flares.

 - Barrier repair moisturizers: These reduce water loss and work to repair the skin.

-The specific cause of eczema remains unknown, but it is believed to develop due to a combination of genetic and environmental factors.
+The specific cause of eczema remains unknown, but many health professionals believe that it develops due to a combination of genetic and environmental factors.

-Children are more likely to develop eczema if a parent has had the condition or another atopic condition.
+Children are more likely to develop eczema if a parent has it or another atopic condition.
 If both parents have an atopic condition, the risk is even higher.

-- Irritants: These include soaps, detergents, shampoos, disinfectants, juices from fresh fruits, meats, or vegetables.
+- Irritants: These include soaps, detergents, shampoos, disinfectants, juices from fresh fruits, meats, and vegetables.

 - Allergens: Dust mites, pets, pollens, and mold can all lead to eczema.
 This is known as allergic eczema.

 - Microbes: These include bacteria such as Staphylococcus aureus, viruses, and certain fungi.

-- Hot and cold temperatures: Very hot or cold weather, high and low humidity, and perspiration from exercise can bring out eczema.
+- Hot and cold temperatures: Very hot and very cold weather, high and low humidity, and perspiration from exercise can bring out eczema.

-- Foods: Dairy products, eggs, nuts and seeds, soy products, and wheat can cause eczema flare-ups.
+- Foods: Dairy products, eggs, nuts and seeds, soy products, and wheat can cause eczema flares.

-- Stress: This is not a direct cause of eczema but can make symptoms worse.
+- Stress: This is not a direct cause of eczema, but it can make the symptoms worse.

-- Hormones: Women can experience increased eczema symptoms at times when their hormone levels are changing, for example during pregnancy and at certain points in the menstrual cycle.
+- Hormones: Females may experience increased eczema symptoms when their hormone levels are changing, such as during pregnancy and at certain points in the menstrual cycle.

-There are many different types of eczema.
-While this article has focused mainly on atopic dermatitis, other types include:
+There are several types of eczema.
+Besides atopic dermatitis, other types include:

-- Allergic contact dermatitis: This is a skin reaction following contact with a substance or allergen that the immune system recognizes as foreign.
+- Allergic contact dermatitis: This is a skin reaction that occurs following contact with a substance or allergen that the immune system recognizes as foreign.

-- Dyshidrotic eczema: This is an irritation of the skin on the palms of the hands and the soles of the feet.
+- Dyshidrotic eczema: This refers to irritation of the skin on the palms of the hands and soles of the feet.
 It is characterized by blisters.

-- Neurodermatitis: This forms scaly patches of skin on the head, forearms, wrists, and lower legs.
-It is caused by a localized itch, such as an insect bite.
+- Neurodermatitis: This leads to scaly patches of skin on the head, forearms, wrists, and lower legs.
+It occurs due to a localized itch, such as from an insect bite.

 - Discoid eczema: Also known as nummular eczema, this type presents as circular patches of irritated skin that can be crusted, scaly, and itchy.

-- Stasis dermatitis: This is a skin irritation of the lower leg usually related to circulatory problems.
+- Stasis dermatitis: This refers to skin irritation of the lower leg.
+It is usually related to circulatory problems.